 Have you ever tried cakes with sour cream?
 Well, you must try this chocolate sour cream pound cake!

-It is soft and fluffy and has an amazingly moist texture with a deliciously rich flavor.
+It is soft and fluffy and has an amazingly moist texture with a deliciously rich and decadent chocolate flavor.

-When making a chocolate pound cake, you replace a small portion of the flour with cocoa powder and that gives you a chocolate pound cake.
+When making a chocolate pound cake, you replace a small portion of the flour with cocoa powder.
+That gives you a chocolate pound cake.

-The chocolate sour cream pound cake recipe I have on this page is a slight extension of the normal chocolate pound cake in that I have added sour cream to it.
-The sour cream does not quite replace any ingredients in the chocolate pound cake but is merely an additional ingredient.
+The chocolate sour cream pound cake recipe I have on this page is a slight extension of a typical old-fashioned chocolate pound cake in that I have added sour cream to it.
+The sour cream does not replace any ingredients in the chocolate pound cake.
+It is merely an additional ingredient.

 Sour cream is essentially fermented heavy cream.
 It has a creamy texture and looks almost similar to yogurt.
 The difference between these 2 is that sour cream is made using the cream while yogurt is made using milk.